chin-rcip/collections-model/docs/en/reports/current/uris-technical-report.md

 For comments or inquiries, please do not hesitate to contact us at <pch.RCIP-CHIN.pch@canada.ca> with the subject “URI Technical Report”.

+---

+#### Notes

+<a name="note-1"></a><sup>1</sup> Actors are understood here as people, companies, groups, institutions and other acting agents.

+<a name="note-2"></a><sup>2</sup> This is the approach CHIN will take for the moment, although further research on ontology URIs will be conducted in the coming months, and a dedicated template might be devised as a result of this research.

+<a name="note-3"></a><sup>3</sup> Once the model has been expanded and more use cases emerge, a hierarchy of classes might be established for this purpose.

+---

 ## Bibliography